LINQ Average Method in C#

 Output: IT Department Average Salary = 24000

-When to Use the LINQ Average Method in C#?
+When should you use the LINQ Average Method in C#?

 Here are some common situations when you should use the Average method: